elementT1000/t4_project_summary/README.md

 #### Figure 7: Calculation of Angles Example
 ![alt text](readme_assets/CalculationExample.png)

 The resulting graphs were updated live as the PT's used our dashboard application.
 A graph for every measured joint angle (32 joint angles in total) could be created and reviewed.
 Figure 8 offers an example of the resulting graph.
-By using the plotly and dash app packages, we were able to create interactive graphs that allowed the PT's to highlight a point on the graph and see the specifc X and Y values of that point.
+By using the plotly and dash app packages, we were able to create interactive graphs that allowed the PT's to highlight a point on the graph and see the specific X and Y values of that point.
 As well as zooming in and out, taking photos, and printing the output.

 #### Figure 8: Final Product
 ![alt text](readme_assets/FinalGraph.png)

 ### 3.3.2.
 Phases of Gait
-One of the most time consuming aspects of reviewing gait footage is going through the videos of a patients gait frame-by-frame and annotating the frame to measure the joint angle.
+One of the most time consuming aspects of reviewing gait footage is going through the videos of a patient's gait frame-by-frame and annotating the frame to measure the joint angle.
 In the clinics that we worked with, they had a specialized technician that completed this step.
 But, the T4 team noticed that these phases could be strictly defined and standardized.
 Therefore, we generated the hypothesis that *If the phases of gait are defined by objective standards, then we can use joint angle data and consistent labeling to automate this process.*

 Through subsequent experiments, alluded to in section 3.2. we generated a model that was able to do so with 98% accuracy.
 An example of this result can be seen in Figure 8, where the midpoint of the "Loading Phase" is highlighted.
 This is in accordance with the business requirement and example provided in Figure 6.

 ## 3.4.
 App Deployment
 During the production phase of the T4 Movement project, a [Dash App](https://dash.plotly.com/) was hosted on a Heroku server.
-The app allowed PT's from multiple clinics to simulateously access the dashboard, securely upload the .csv file that contained gait data (angles and phases of gait for all 4 planes; Note: No PHI was stored in these files.), and conduct an in-depth review of the data using the analytical tools mentioned earlier.
+The app allowed PT's from multiple clinics to simultaneously access the dashboard, securely upload the .csv file that contained gait data (angles and phases of gait for all 4 planes; Note: No PHI was stored in these files.), and conduct an in-depth review of the data using the analytical tools mentioned earlier.

 # 4. Results and Impact
 To assess the results, we'll revisit the business problems from Section 1 and discuss the impact of using the T4 software.